ipfs-inactive/website/content/docs/commands.md

 OPTIONS

   --format            string - Emit edges with given format.
 Available tokens: <src> <dst> <linkname>.
 Default: <dst>.
   -e,     --edges     bool   - Emit edge format: `<from> -> <to>`.
-Default: false.
   -u,     --unique    bool   - Omit duplicate refs from output.
-Default: false.
   -r,     --recursive bool   - Recursively list links of child nodes.
-Default: false.

 DESCRIPTION

   Lists the hashes of all the links an IPFS or IPNS object(s) contains, with the following format:

     <link base58 hash>

   NOTE: List all references recursively by using the flag '-r'.

 SUBCOMMANDS